ppy/osu-wiki/wiki/Ranking_criteria/osu!taiko/en.md

 - **1/6 patterns should not be longer than four notes on moderate to low BPM (~140).** Anything longer is very situational and normally too complex.
 Patterns like this should be followed by a rest moment and avoided at faster BPMs.
 - **Main snapping should consist of mostly 1/2, 1/1 or slower rhythms.** Occasionally using 1/4 rhythms is acceptable.
 - **There should be at least 1/2 distance between a spinner and its preceding note.** This is to ensure they do not overlap substantially and assure readability.
-- **At least 1 rest moment that is 3/2 or longer should be inserted after 16/1 to 20/1 of continuous mapping.** Using at least 3 consecutive rest moments that are 1/1 is an acceptable substitute if either the pace of the music makes rest moments counter-intuitive or if the continuously mapped part is overall more forgiving to the player.
 - **Manipulating slider velocity is allowed**, but slider velocity should only be changed for sections of music with different pacings and should not be drastically variable.
 - **1/4 patterns with one or more colour changes should be used sparingly.** They should be avoided in conjunction with other patterns of this nature because the target audience of this difficulty level is not used to patterns of this complexity.
 - **1/4 patterns which are longer than three notes should consist of one colour change at most which should take place at the start or the end of the pattern.** Patterns more complex than that would be too demanding for intermediate players.
 These patterns should be followed by a rest moment.